-The subframe is the first available UL subframe for PUSCH transmission determined based on the parameter fdd-UplinkSubframeBitmapBR for FDD and the parameters fdd-DownlinkOrTddSubframeBitmapBR and subframeAssignment for TDD.
-The UE shall postpone the PUSCH transmission to the next available UL subframe after , if the field is set to 1.
-The value of is the number of Msg3 PUSCH repetitions as indicated in the random access response.
+When the number of Msg3 PUSCH repetitions, , as indicated in the random access response, is greater than 1, the subframe is the first available UL subframe for PUSCH transmission determined based on the parameter fdd-UplinkSubframeBitmapBR for FDD and the parameters fdd-DownlinkOrTddSubframeBitmapBR and subframeAssignment for TDD.
+The UE shall postpone the PUSCH transmission to the next available UL subframe after , if the UL delay field is set to 1.